-If you aren’t too familiar with which airlines are budget carriers and which are full-service, be sure to check on the inclusions in any results returned by Skyscanner or Google Flights.
+If you aren’t too familiar with which airlines are budget carriers and which are full-service, check on the inclusions in any results returned by Skyscanner or Google Flights.

 Often, these “budget” flight deals add up to cost the same or more than a standard ticket once you add it all up.
-Have a look at flights out of Dallas Fort Worth, a hub for both Spirit Airlines and American Airlines, and add up the costs to get the same flight inclusions.
+Look at flights out of Dallas-Fort Worth, a hub for both Spirit Airlines and American Airlines and add up the costs to get the same flight inclusions.